Treasurys Pull Back After Recent Gains

 Continue Reading Below

-In recent trading, the yield was 2.159%, according to Tradeweb, compared with 2.147% Wednesday -- its lowest close since Nov.
-10. Yields rise as bond prices fall.
+The yield on the 10-year Treasury note settled at 2.180%, compared with 2.147% Tuesday -- its lowest close since Nov.
+10. Yields rise when bond prices fall.

+Mr. Comey's testimony, posted on the Senate Intelligence Committee's website in advance of a hearing Thursday, details his interactions with President Donald Trump in the months leading up to his dismissal.
+It includes the charge, already reported in the media, that Mr. Trump asked him to back off an investigation into former national security adviser Mike Flynn.

+Still, investors responded to the testimony in a way that suggested that it fell short of their worst expectations.

+Though unflattering to Mr. Trump on several accounts, the testimony doesn't include "anything that's going to do him in," said Mary Ann Hurley, vice president of fixed income trading in Seattle at D.A.
+Davidson & Co.

+A key issue for investors is whether Mr. Trump's legislative agenda will be hurt by investigations into possible collusion between Trump associates and Russia, as well as Mr. Trump's response to those probes.
+Headlines seen as negative for his administration have tended to boost the price of ultrasafe Treasurys while more positive developments have often had the opposite effect.

-Demand for bonds in recent days has partially reflected investors' caution ahead of a trio of events Thursday, with a European Central Bank meeting, the U.K. general election and congressional testimony from ex-FBI Director James Comey.
+Demand for bonds in recent days has partially reflected investors' caution ahead of a trio of events Thursday, with a European Central Bank meeting, the U.K. general election and Mr. Comey's public testimony.

 Investors have also been lowering their expectations for economic growth and inflation, stemming from soft data and dimming prospects for fiscal stimulus out of Washington.